-Understanding the metrics related to physical and social vulnerabilities to droughts or water shortages can inform a county's development of remedies to alleviate the identified vulnerabilities.
-The following are suggested metrics to include when mapping out data within the county boundaries, if appropriate.
-If the county includes GSAs, jurisdictional, or other types of commonly used divisions, metrics may be reported for each county or sub-region within the county, as appropriate, for planning:
+Understanding the metrics related to physical and social vulnerabilities in relationship to droughts and water shortages can inform a county's development of remedies to alleviate the identified physical and social vulnerabilities.
+Counties also can begin to put together the pieces of the risk assessment as part of this step.
+More specifically, reporting on metrics that indicate high physical vulnerabilities and high social vulnerabilities is a useful way to identify and communicate areas needing prioritization.
+The following are suggested metrics to include when mapping out data within a county's boundaries, as appropriate locally.
+If the county includes GSA boundaries, jurisdictional, or other types of commonly used divisions, metrics may be reported for each county or sub-region within the county, as appropriate, for planning:

-- Number of people with domestic wells - Number of state small water systems and overall population - Number of domestic wells on fractured rock - Percentage of active wells less than 100, 200, 300, and 400 feet (or any depth that is appropriate for individual county); well depth will vary depending on location within California, and a deep well along the coast may be 60 feet in depth - Number and percentage of wells in areas of high and medium water quality risk; describe what water quality constituents present the risk
+- Number of people with domestic wells - Number of state small water systems and overall population - Number of domestic wells on fractured rock - Percentage of active wells less than 100, 200, 300, and 400 feet (or any depth that is appropriate for individual county); well depth will vary depending on location within the State, and a deep well along the coast may be 60 feet in depth - Number and percentage of wells in areas of high and medium water quality risk; describe what water quality constituents present the risk - Number and percentage of state small water systems in areas of high and medium water quality risk; describe what water quality constituents present the risk - Number of households receiving bottled water due to water quality issues - If known, number of homes with a self-supplied back-up storage tank to handle power outages and other limited-term outages - If known, the number of systems that have auxiliary power to maintain system operation during outages - Number of homes on private surface water intakes, such as from a lake, creek, river, reservoir, or spring - · Distance from the nearest urban center - Number of unhoused populations - · Water sources of unhoused populations